codefresh-io/docs.codefresh.io/_docs/new-helm/install-helm-chart-using-codefresh-pipeline.md

 ## Helm Values

 To supply value file, add an environment variable with the name prefix of `VALUESFILE_`, and the value should point to an existing values file.
 To override specific values, add an environment variable with the name prefix of `VALUE_` followed by the path to the value to set.
 For example `VALUE_myservice_imageTag`.
-Note that `.` should be replaced with `_`.
+Note that `.` (dot) should be replaced with `_` (underscore).
 The value of the variable will be used to override or set the templated property.

 Examples:
 ```text